khushi-purwar/Developer-Days/Counter App/readme.md

 # Counter App

 ## About the Project
 It is a simple Counter App.
+It has three buttons.

 When user clicks on <b><i>increment</i></b> button, current value will be incremented by 1.

 When user clicks on <b><i>decrement</i></b> button, current value will be decremented by 1.

 When user clicks on <b><i>reset</i></b> button, current value will be reset to 0.

+If the value is greater than 0, then color of the value will be <i>"green"</i>.
+If the value is less than 0, then color of the value will be <i>"red"</i>.
+Else color of the value will be <i>"black"</i>.

 ## Tech Stacks Used